satya1435/ERP-System/README.md

 **Pages Included in this Project:**

- Markup : * Dashboard - Provides an overview of the system's features.
+ - Dashboard - Provides an overview of the system's features.
           * Products Management - Allows for the management of product listings.
           * Orders Management - Facilitates viewing and handling orders.
           * Orders Calendar View - A calendar interface displaying orders based on their expected delivery dates.